myduino/Hibiscus-Sense-Arduino/README.md

 }
 ```

 Now, we can upload the complete sketch to ESP32, then observe the output.
-By oversation, the output of the blue LED is repeated breathing light effect, which the results from decremental and incremental value of the PWM signal output.
+By observation, the output of the blue LED is repeated breathing light effect, which the results from decremental and incremental value of the PWM signal output.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-three-a.gif" width="600"></a></p>

 ## Exercise 4: Serial Communication (Hibiscus Sense & Computer)

-Serial Communication is a communication process for receiving and transmitting data between two devices, such as **_computer to computer_** or **_microcontroller to computer_** or **_microcontroller to microcontroller_**, by implementing hardware protocol called `UART (Universal Asynchronous Receiver/Transmitter)`.
-The data has been sent/receive bit by bit sequentially by UART over two or one transmission line (wires), with configurables speed known as `baud-rate` or `bits-per-second` (bps): _9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600_.
+Serial Communication is a communication process, receiving and transmitting data between two devices, such as **_computer to computer_** or **_microcontroller to computer_** or **_microcontroller to microcontroller_**, by implementing hardware protocol called `UART (Universal Asynchronous Receiver/Transmitter)`.
+The data were sent/receive bit by bit sequentially by UART over two or one transmission line (wires), with configurables speed known as `baud-rate` or `bits-per-second` (bps): _9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600_.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-four.gif" width="200"></a></p>